 If we can all try a bit harder at not spreading our illnesses, we will all be much happier and healthier.
 Cold and flu viruses can spread fast at offices and schools, so do your best to keep your area clean and sanitized and encourage others to stay home when they are sick.

-Lastly, support your own health
+Lastly, support your own health when it’s time to stay healthy

 People that are healthier tend get to sick less often.
 If you eat healthy, get good sleep, manage stress well, and move your body, you are already ahead of the game when it comes to fighting off viruses that come your way.
 For more reasons why you should strive for good health (besides the fact that you can save money on life insurance), read our blog on maintaining a healthy lifestyle.